assarbad/dotfiles/machine-specific/README.rst

 Please mind the ``.hgignore`` file in the parent folder.

-The structure of this folder is that there are two top-level subfolders:
+The structure of this folder is that there are three top-level subfolders:

 * ``append``
+* ``custom``
 * ``override``

-Underneath will be the (short) hostname for each respective machine, followed by a structure that resembles the structure of the ``$HOME`` directory on the target machine.
+Underneath ``append`` and ``override`` there will be the (short) hostname for each respective machine, inside of which a lives folder structure that resembles the structure of the ``$HOME`` directory on the target machine.
+There's one important aspect here.
+Only files that already exist in the global settings will be considered from the ``append`` and ``override`` folders.

+Inside of ``custom`` there will be scripts (must be executable!) named after the (short) hostname of the target machine that will be run after the other processing has finished.
+The special script ``ALL`` will be called right before the machine-specific script, if it exists.
+The custom scripts should use the environment variable ``TGTDIR`` and fall back to using ``HOME`` if the former isn't set.